 |Photo: John Raffaghello|

-the structural scales develop, forming butterfly colors and wing patterns.
+In the later pupal stage the structural scales develop.
+These form butterfly colors and wing patterns.

 On these membranes are overlapping rows of many little hairs called setae.
 Setae are more commonly called scales.